se2p/pynguin/docs/index.rst

-Pynguin—PYthoN General Unit test geNerator
+Pynguin—PYthoN General UnIt test geNerator
 ==========================================

 Pynguin is a framework that allows automated unit test generation for Python.